quarkusio/registry.quarkus.io/README.md

 ## Running the application in dev mode

+You need a PostgreSQL DB running.
+If you don't have one, use docker or podman:

+    podman run -e POSTGRESQL_ADMIN_PASSWORD=admin --net=host registry.redhat.io/rhscl/postgresql-12-rhel7

 You can run your application in dev mode that enables live coding using:
 ```shell script
 ./mvnw compile quarkus:dev